hexojs/hexo-deployer-git/README.md

 git clone <gh-pages repo> .deploy_git
 ```

 Because it always copy all files from `public`, please make sure the files under `public` are going to deploy.
-To add/remove certain files into `public` folder, we could add following setting into `_config.yml`:
+To add/remove certain files in `public` folder, we could add following settings into `_config.yml`:

 ```yml
 include: